 Purple Heart originates in Central and South America, it is a very hard material.
 The trees are prized for their beautiful heartwood, when cut, quickly turns from a light brown to a rich purple color.
 Exposure to UV light darkens the wood to a brown color with a slight hue of the original purple.
 The dry timber is very hard, stiff, and dense.
 Purpleheart is correspondingly difficult to work with.
 It is very durable and water-resistant.

 Zebrawood is characterized by a striped pattern that is reminiscent of a zebra.
 The wood exhibits a pale golden color and has a dark brown stripe pattern.
 It is a heavy, hard wood with a somewhat coarse texture, often with an interlocked or wavy grain, it is a beautiful wood.

 In the past, it was used in Cadillac and Mercedes Benz automobiles.
 Because of its hardness, it can also be used for skis and tool handles.

 Bamboo is an evergreen flowering plant.
 The word bamboo comes from the term bambu, which was introduced to English through Indonesia and Malay.
 Bamboos are some of the fastest-growing plants on Earth with some types having reported growth rates of up to 3 feet in 24 hours.
 Bamboo can be a very sustainable crop; a fast growing grass, it requires no fertilizer and self-regenerates from its own roots, so it doesn't need to be replanted.

-Thanks for reading, you can find out more about caring for your sunglasses here.
+Thanks for reading, you can check out our super cool wooden sunglasses here.
+You can find out more about caring for your sunglasses here.
 You can read more about the advantages of Engleberts Premium Wooden Sunglasses here.
 You can read about Team Engleberts kayak trip from the mountains to the sea here.
 You can read about why the sun is brighter in the fall and winter here.